patternfly/react-component-groups/README.md

   },
 })

-// do not use named export of your component, just a default one const MyComponent: React.FunctionComponent<MyComponentProps> = () => {
+// do not use the named export of your component, just a default one const MyComponent: React.FunctionComponent<MyComponentProps> = () => {
   const classes = useStyles();